ultrasaw/lambda_alerting/README.md

 - Lambda - notifies SNS on mutliple security events.
 - EventBridge (formerly CloudWatch Events) - EB Rules invoke Lambda function when triggered by Events from CloudTrail and AWS Config.
 - AWS Config - monitors Security Groups ingress for non-compliance (any TCP/UDP port open to 0.0.0.0/0).
-- CloudTrail - logs Management events, e.g. creation if IAM users.
+- CloudTrail - logs Management events, e.g. creation of IAM users.
 - SNS - destination for successful Lambda invocations.
 - SQS - destination for failed Lambda invocations.
 Failures could be processed by another AWS service at a later stage.
 - S3 - storage for CloudTrail & AWS Config.